hphelion/documentation/cli.windows.2.misc.md

 ---
 layout: default
-title: "Windows CLI: misc-features"
+title: "HP Helion Public Cloud CLI Software for Windows PowerShell: Misc-features"
 permalink: /cli/windows/2/misc/
 product: win-2-cli

 ---
-# Windows CLI: misc-features

-#HP-Cloud Object Storage Powershell Tutorial: Changing Response Formats
+# HP Helion Public Cloud CLI Software for Windows PowerShell: Misc-features

 ##Changing Response Formats

 Each command that you issue through the Provider or through a cmdlet will write out the response returned from the server in an easy to understand, human readable format.
 For a command line tool, this is the behavior one would expect.
 The CLI can also reformat each response